One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Evaluation

-As objects in our study, we needed (1) representative samples of real-world code, and (2) an objective measure of whether a transformed sample was semantically equivalent to the original.
-The second criterion is the main difficulty, as random samples of code typically do not come with thorough tests, and certainly not tests that are easy to run.
-Hence, we created our own.
+As objects in our study, we needed (1) representative samples of real-world code, and (2) an objective measure of whether a transformed sample was equivalent to the original.
+As random samples of code do not come with thorough tests, we created our own.

-The RWUS (Real World, Unchanged Semantics) suite consists of 50 functions across 5 languages randomly selected from top GitHub projects.
-For each, it also includes a test suite designed with the intention that only functions semantically equivalent to that function will pass.
-Each function is distributed as an {\it entry}.
-An entry is a file containing the original sample, mocks for all referenced symbols, tests, and a wrapper \code{main} procedure which invokes the tests.
-The files can all be compiled and executed without any dependencies.
-The tests are used by invoking a script that replaces the sample with a transformed version, and then executes the resulting file.
+The RWUS (Real World, Unchanged Semantics) suite consists of 50 functions across 5 languages randomly selected from top GitHub projects, together with a test suite designed to catch any semantic changes to the program.
+Each function is distributed as a file that can be compiled and executed without any dependencies.
+Our test cases have full path coverage and ensure all mocked functions are called in the expected order with the expected arguments.
+The tests are incredibly thorough: while the actual samples total 1158 lines of code, the RWUS suite totals 8070 lines of code.

-We selected the functions for the RWUS suite as follows: For each of C, Java, JavaScript, Lua, and Python, we downloaded the top 20 projects in that language on Github from those with at least 500 lines, sorted by number of users who "starred" that project.
-We then uniformly at random selected a line of code from the projects.
-If this line of code lies within a function, we took the innermost such function as a sample; else, we repeated the process.
-We discarded all samples which were not between 5 and 50 lines of code, excluding function signatures, blank lines, and comments.
-We repeated this process until we had $10$ samples for each language.
-One shortcoming of this approach is that the top-rated projects on Github vary in size by orders of magnitude.
-As the extreme, 90\% of our C corpus and all 10 C samples come from Linux.
-The other 40 samples come from 24 different projects.

-For each sample, we constructed test cases ensuring full path coverage, and added checks to ensure all mocked functions are called in the expected order with the expected arguments.
-The resulting tests are incredibly thorough.
-While the actual samples total 1158 lines of code, the RWUS suite totals 8070 lines of code.
+We expect the RWUS suite to be useful in testing other semantics-preserving transformations.
+It is available from: